twigphp/Twig/doc/04-Extending-Twig.markdown

 inherit from the `Twig_Extension` class, which provides empty implementations of all the above methods to keep your extension clean.

+The `getName()` method must always be implemented to return a unique identifier for the extension.

 >**TIP**
 >The bundled extensions are great examples of how extensions work.

+Registering a custom extension is like registering any other core extension:

+    [php]
+    $twig->addExtension(new Project_Twig_Extension());

 Defining new Filters
 --------------------

 The most common element you will want to add to Twig is filters.
-A filter is just a regular PHP function that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.
+A filter is just a regular PHP function or method that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.

+### Function Filters

 Let's create a filter, named `rot13`, which returns the [rot13](http://www.php.net/manual/en/function.str-rot13.php) transformation of